panjazz

 La seconda parte del disco si apre invece al registro della ballata.
 Ralph Burns riunisce un’orchestra d’archi per accompagnare la voce di Ray Charles in sei standard, tra cui spiccano Come Rain or Come Shine e Don’t Let the Sun Catch You Cryin’.
 Privato degli accenti soul del suo pianoforte e dell’energia del suo ensemble, Charles rivela qui una voce sovrana, di rara intensità, capace di elevare un repertorio fino ad allora legato a Frank Sinatra e di mettere in luce, con la sola forza del canto, la profondità emotiva delle melodie.

-Come Rain or Come Shine: unwavering passion and sophisticated lyricism
+Come Rain or Come Shine: between enduring passion and refined lyricism

-Beneath its surface simplicity lies a composition of great interpretive depth.
-Each version brings out a new shade: haunting with Billie Holiday, intimate with Sarah Vaughan, theatrical and radiant with Judy Garland or Barbra Streisand, grounded in swing with Ray Charles, or reimagined through modal jazz by Bill Evans.
+Beneath its apparent simplicity, Come Rain or Come Shine offers remarkable interpretive depth.
+Each rendition reveals a distinct facet: dramatic with Billie Holiday, intimate with Sarah Vaughan, theatrical with Judy Garland or Barbra Streisand, grounded in swing with Ray Charles, or reimagined in a modal language by Bill Evans.
+This flexibility stems from open melodic material and harmony well suited to improvisation.
+In 1986, Diane Schuur’s interpretation received a Grammy Award, confirming the standard’s enduring vitality.

 Ray Charles elevates Come Rain or Come Shine